PankajRawat333/MyWebSite.dev/input/posts/optimize-the-cost-of-azure-cosmosdb.md

 <img src="/posts/images/optimize-cosmosdb-cost4.jpg" class="img-fluid centered-img">

 ### Reserved Capacity
-Azure Cosmos DB reserved capacity can significantly reduce your Cosmos DB costs—up to 65% on regular prices with a one-year or three-year upfront commitment.
+Azure Cosmos DB reserved capacity can significantly reduce your Cosmos DB costsï¿½up to 65% on regular prices with a one-year or three-year upfront commitment.
 Reserved capacity provides a billing discount and doesn't affect the runtime state of your Azure Cosmos DB resources.
 [Check](https://docs.microsoft.com/en-us/azure/cosmos-db/cosmos-db-reserved-capacity) complete detail of reserved capacity in Azure Cosmos DB.

 ### Conclusion
 Azure Cosmos DB is premium product with premium price, I recommend you do your due diligence to evaluate Cosmos DB and other available database.